abadger/stellarmagnate/README.rst

 somewhat lacking in features.
 It is hosted on github as a cheap way to backup the software, not because it's ready for widespread usage.
 Currently, the basic framework that separates the User Interface from the game's logic is in place.
-An urwid (text-based) interface is slowly being written.
+An `urwid <http://urwid.org/>`_ (text-based) interface is being developed alongside the initial implementation of the game.

 To log in, use the username "toshio" and any password.
 The game currently supports moving from planet to planet and buying and selling commodities on